 Paired with a light arugula salad, this was a delicious meal.
 It truly was like lasagna with the ricotta mixture, filled with fresh basil, garlic, and a hint of heat from the red pepper flakes.
 The dish was filling, warm, and comforting which was surprising given the “low-carb” aspect of the meal.
 If you’re one that needs a few carbs in your dinner you could definitely serve it with a loaf of French bread or atop a bed of pasta.

-Even more reason to make this dish is that eggplants are in abundance in the markets right now and are cheap, too!
+Even more reason to make this Eggplant Lasagna is that eggplants are in abundance in the markets right now and are cheap, too!
 This is the perfect dish to enjoy seasonal, budget friendly produce.